Advertiser Disclosure

 And, more recently, the carrier finally confirmed plans to open lounges at its hubs at Boston and JFK.

-With today’s news of a partnership with United — a founding member of Star Alliance — this could also indicate JetBlue’s first step to becoming a member of an airline alliance for the first time.
+Today’s confirmation that the partnership with United — a founding member of Star Alliance — will go ahead could also indicate JetBlue’s initial step toward becoming a member of an airline alliance for the first time.

 Of course, it is entirely possible for airlines to form partnerships without joining an alliance.
-However, given JetBlue’s reputation for making bold moves, we wouldn’t be surprised if joining Star Alliance was in the airline’s future plans.
+However, given JetBlue’s reputation for making bold moves, we wouldn’t be surprised if joining Star Alliance was in the airline’s future plans and that this is simply the foundation for that long-term goal.

 Advertisement